Skip to content

 Future employment

-There will be 4.1% fewer Motor vehicle breakdown engineer jobs in 2027.
+There will be 2.3% fewer Roadside assistance technician jobs in 2029.

 Day to day tasks

-• respond to breakdown calls from the control centre
+• respond to breakdown calls from a control centre

 • make sure the vehicle, driver and passengers are safe